Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 • Mutation: Metamorphosis – Applying critical effects to opponents activates a random decoction (from those you’ve crafted) for 120s with no toxicity cost.
 Up to 5 decoctions can be active at a time.

-• Recommended Gear: Toussaint Knight’s Steel Sword/Aerondight/Nilfgaardian Guardsman’s Gauntlets/Ursine Armor/Manticore trousers + boots
+• Ideal Gear: Toussaint Knight’s Steel Sword/Aerondight/Nilfgaardian Guardsman’s Gauntlets/Ursine Armor/Manticore trousers + boots

 This build is all about high toxicity with tons of additional effects you get from random decoctions.
-I’d consider this the most powerful Witcher 3 build after the next-gen patch, although Euphoria is still up there.
+I’d consider this the most powerful Witcher 3 build after the next-gen patch, alongside the updated Euphoria build.

 Gear-wise, it’s recommended to use the Toussaint Knight’s Steel Sword and Aerondight, both with the Severance runeword for increased Whirl/Rend range.